|

 Having taught SW intensively for a couple of years now, my

-that Deaf children learn to read SW exactly the same way hearing
+impression is-- James Shepard-Keglthat Deaf children learn to read SW exactly the same way hearing

 children